ADKA2006/Secure-Chat-Application/README.md

 ## How to Use

-### Joining a Chat
-- Enter your username on the login screen
-- Click "Join Chat" to connect
+### User Registration & Login
+- **Register:** Create a new account with username (min 3 chars) and password (min 6 chars)
+- **Login:** Sign in with your registered credentials
+- All passwords are securely hashed using bcrypt

-### Joining a Room
+### Joining a Chat Room
-- Enter a room name
+- After login, enter a room name to join or create a room
-- Click "Join Room"
-- See the list of users in the room
+- See the list of users currently in the room

-### Chatting
+### Secure Messaging
-- Type messages and send in real-time
+- All messages are automatically encrypted with AES-GCM before sending
+- Messages are decrypted on the client side for display
+- Real-time typing indicators show when others are typing

 ### File Sharing
 - Click 📎 File to upload (max 10MB)
 - Progress bar shows upload status
+- Files are transferred in encrypted chunks
-- Others can download shared files
+- Others can download shared files by clicking on them

 ### Real-time Video *(Planned)*
 - Click 🎥 Video to start a video stream (feature coming soon)

-### AES Encryption *(Planned)*
-- All messages and files will be encrypted with AES for privacy (feature coming soon)

 ### ESP Client Support
 - ESP devices can connect as clients for chat and file transfer (feature coming soon)